LearnPress/learnpress/readme.txt

 = 2.1.9.9 =
 + Fixed: Warnings at the Edit Quiz page
++ Fixed: Error when upload user avatar in case GD php extensions is not enabled.
++ Fixed: Next and Previous button not work when do a quiz.

 = 2.1.9.8 =
 + Changed get_home_url() instead of get_site_url()